hexdump0815/imagebuilder/systems/odroid_u3/readme.md

 - a fixed ether mac address is set in the same file and can be changed if multiple such devices are running in the same network or omitted to get a new random ethernet mac address on each boot
 - the odroid u3 (and the others most probably too) seems to be very sensitive to stable power supply, so if you see strange crashes on boot, check if the power supply is good enough
 - s2idle and deep suspend seem to be working at least on the odroid u3 (the others were not tested yet), resume is done via the physical button (tested with v5.19.1 on debian bullseye, but it was already working before as well)
+- it looks there is a locking problem in the kernel for those systems and one might get a "WARNING: possible circular locking dependency detected" once with a long trace which seems to point into the exynos mmc controller maybe - seems to be not critical and so far no real solution for it seems to be know
 - there is a thread on the odroid forums about running mainline on the odroid u3 at https://forum.odroid.com/viewtopic.php?f=55&t=3691&sid=1a9bcfd371f8be232c2620b64bad2150&start=450
 - for a working edid file for a 1280x720 screen resolution see https://forum.odroid.com/viewtopic.php?p=329241&sid=7a49d9e1a9c91ee32c46bf6dc64c5b47#p329241
 - for a patched libc to make widevine working see https://forum.odroid.com/viewtopic.php?p=329192&sid=7a49d9e1a9c91ee32c46bf6dc64c5b47#p329192